communitiesuk/oava-audit-debezium-spike/README.md

 # Debezium-Server
 In a nutshell we have source - our mysql database and a sink - the target system, in our case Kinesis.

-Debezium can run either in embedded mode or standlone server mode.
+Debezium can run either in embedded mode or standalone server mode.
 Embedded mode is where you use the debezium dependencies directly in your application code and handle the change processing yourself.
 I have opted to use the debezium server in standalone mode because it requires no code to be written.
 It's all based on configuring a docker container.
 You get all the sink integration free out of the box with just a few configuration parameters.